Lily Loveless: Personal life

-Loveless attended Millfields Community Primary School and Cardinal Pole Roman Catholic School, both situated in Hackney, East London.
-She revealed to NME that her favourite bands are English rock group Arctic Monkeys and the Red Hot Chili Peppers.
+Loveless attended Millfields Community Primary School and Cardinal Pole Roman Catholic School, both in Hackney, East London.
 She also said that she likes music from artists such as Florence and the Machine because it is theatrical and when she listens to music she pictures scenes in films that the music could relate to.
 She also plays the piano.
+Loveless lives with former Skins costar Megan Prescott.